docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 >
 > Enhanced Container Isolation is available to Docker Business customers only.

-Enhanced Container Isolation hardens container isolation using the [Sysbox container runtime](https://github.com/nestybox/sysbox).
-Sysbox is a fork of the standard OCI runc runtime that was modified to enhance container isolation and workloads.
+Docker implements Enhanced Container Isolation by using the [Sysbox container runtime](https://github.com/nestybox/sysbox).
+Sysbox is a fork of the standard OCI runc runtime that was modified to enhance standard container isolation and workloads.
 For more details see [Under the hood](#under-the-hood).

 Starting with version 4.13, Docker Desktop includes a customized version of